WAIKATO-TAINUI THE ENTITY

 Waikato-Tainui also has an important advocacy role to play.
 It ensures that the various Crown commitments are actively maintained in a way that accurately reflects the intent of our settlement legislation.
 We engage directly with local, regional and central government on matters that impact our people.

-They are collectively responsible for providing leadership to all the employees and kaimahi of Waikato-Tainui to work towards achieving the strategic objectives of Whakatupuranga 2050 the tribal blueprint.
+Te Kootuinga are collectively responsible for providing leadership to all the kaimahi (employees) of Waikato-Tainui.
+Their leadership strives to work towards achieving the strategic objectives of Whakatupuranga 2050 the tribal blueprint.